 If you are staying on Khao San Road, there is a direct bus for approximately 60BHT.

 Bangkok is a very large city with different areas and neighborhoods.
 I will tell you which are the most interesting, economical or fun to stay during your stay:

-Khaosan Road: this is a very busy and well-known street in Bangkok, because it is very popular with backpackers who stay in hostels and are looking for affordable accommodation options.
+Khaosan Road is a bustling and renowned street in Bangkok, especially among backpackers who prefer staying in hostels and seeking affordable accommodation.

 Is it safe to travel to Thailand?

 Thailand is a safe country to travel, although in recent years there has been an increase in robberies in Bangkok and the main tourist destinations.
 If you are a victim of robbery or accident, you should call the Tourist Police at 1155.